Improving management of gender-based violence cases, and ensuring timely access to support services for those impacted

 The Referral App will also allow service providers and the public to access training and learning content relevant to GBV prevention and other important topics.

-The training platform will be created using Canoe - Catalpa’s elearning management system - which enables offline learning and simple content management.
+The training platform will be created using Bero - Catalpa’s mobile learning platform - which enables offline learning and simple content management.
 It is designed using behavioural insights to encourage completion, nudge behaviour change and make learning engaging.